Anjouan, Comores Komori جزر القمر - Things to Do in Anjouan

 Mutsamudu city center

-Ouani near airport
+Ouani near the airport

-Sima coastal region
+Sima mountain region

 Food & Dining